Volatile Organic Compound (VOCs): Bay Area Polyurethane Poisoning Attorneys

 In Blew, the plaintiff was hired by Symons, a subcontractor who was hired by the defendant, Horner, a general contractor.
 187 Cal.
 App.
 3d at 1383.
 Symons did not have workers’ compensation insurance and was not licensed.
 Id.
 The trial court held that, because Symons was not licensed, “defendant Horner must be deemed the employer of both Symons and plaintiff.”
 Id.
 The Court of Appeal affirmed.
 Id. at 1384-85.

-At BV Law, we have had success litigating VOC exposure case and know how to maximize recovery, by asserting all relevant personal injury and landlord-tenant causes of action, when relevant and applicable.
+At BV Law, we have had success litigating VOC exposure cases and know how to maximize recovery, by asserting all relevant personal injury and landlord-tenant causes of action, when relevant and applicable.
 We also know, as demonstrated above, how to impute liability to all potential defendants.
 See our Firm Results page for examples of our success in litigating polyurethane exposure cases in California.